NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-Observation-1/device.page.md

 <h5><ins>Guidance</ins></h5>

-A reference to the specimen that was used when this observation was made, using the `GPConnect-Device-1` or the `DeviceMetric` FHIR profile.
+A reference to the device that was used when this observation was made, using the `GPConnect-Device-1` or the `DeviceMetric` FHIR profile.

 <i class="fa fa-link"></i> {{pagelink:Home/FHIR-Assets/All-assets/Profiles/Profile--GPConnect-Device-1}}